netzero-labs/netzero-labs/docs/subscription/NetzeroUpdate.md

 ## What Subscriptions Will Fund

 Subscriptions will help sustain and accelerate Netzero's development.
+Our long-term
-Our long-term vision--Intelligent Home Energy Management--extends beyond solar and batteries to include:
+vision: Intelligent Home Energy Management extends beyond solar and batteries to include:

 - Electric vehicles
 - Heat pumps